Relintai/thread_pool/README.md

 main thread.
 Jobs themselves can also distribute their work onto multiple frames, and you can set how much time is allocated per frame.

-You can access it's setting from the `Project->Project Settings...` menu, ont the `ThreadPool` category.
+You can access it's setting from the `Project->Project Settings...` menu, in the `ThreadPool` category.

 # Pre-built binaries